Chief Executive Officer

 Dodson received her Bachelor's of Science degree in Biology from the University of California, Riverside, and has a graduate studies background in cellular and molecular biology.
 She is currently working on a Master's in Leadership degree.

-Brian L. Lindberg joined the National Marrow Donor Program in 2005 and currently serves as Senior Vice President and General Counsel.
+Brian L. Lindberg joined the National Marrow Donor Program in 2005 and currently serves as Chief Legal Officer and General Counsel.

 Since joining the NMDP, he established the in-house legal department and has implemented the organization's formal enterprise-wide risk management function.
 In addition to oversight of the Legal Affairs and Risk Management areas, Lindberg is also responsible for the Contracts and Procurement department and Internal Audit function.